dotnet/wcf/Documentation/Issue-Guide.md

  * [System.ServiceModel.NetTcp](https://github.com/dotnet/wcf/labels/System.ServiceModel.NetTcp)
  * [System.ServiceModel.Duplex](https://github.com/dotnet/wcf/labels/System.ServiceModel.Duplex)
  * [System.ServiceModel.Security](https://github.com/dotnet/wcf/labels/System.ServiceModel.Security)

-Because the WCF repo is still a work in progress, we have this additional label:
- * [not-supported](https://github.com/dotnet/wcf/labels/not%2Dsupported): the feature is not yet supported.
-These are used for features that were available for Windows Store apps but have not yet been implemented in the WCF repo.
-Other labels will reflect its current progress.

 ### Assignee
 We assign each issue to a WCF team member.
 In most cases, the assignee will not be the one who ultimately fixes the issue (that only happens in the case where the issue is tagged "grabbed by assignee").
 The purpose of the assignee is to act as a point of contact between the WCF team and the community for the issue and make sure it's driven to resolution.
 If you're working on an issue and get stuck, please reach out to the assignee (just at mention them)  and they will work to help you out.